May 27, 2021 Planning the Future of the Donald McKay House

 Donald McKay (1810-1880) is a legend in maritime history as builder of the fastest clipper ships on the world’s oceans in the 19th century, but no place is prouder of his achievements than the neighborhood of East Boston, where McKay lived and on whose harbor’s edge he built his great ships.

-Much of the first floor’s interior is authentic to the 19th century, and while the exterior of the house has experienced some changes, in form and detail, it retains much of its original character.
+Much of the first floor’s interior is authentic to the 19th century, and while the exterior of the house has experienced some changes in form and detail, it retains much of its original character.
 Over the years, a wrap-around porch has been removed and the building’s wood clapboards covered with asphalt shingles.
 The site also includes a barn structure.

 The house also reflects East Boston’s strong associations with immigration.
-Owned by the Vertuccio family for nearly 80 years, it is a place from which to interpret the story of the 20th century Italian immigration through to today’s fast-growing Central and South American community.
+Owned by the Vertuccio family for nearly 80 years, it is a place from which to interpret the story of the 20th century Italian immigration through to today’s fast-growing Central and South American communities.
 McKay, also an immigrant, was born and brought up in Nova Scotia.